sniffy/sniffy/README.md

 ============
-Simply add sniffy.jar to your classpath and add `sniffer:` prefix to the JDBC connection url For example `jdbc:h2:~/test` should be changed to `sniffer:jdbc:h2:mem:` The sniffer JDBC driver class name is `io.sniffy.MockDriver`
+Simply add sniffy.jar to your classpath and add `sniffer:` prefix to the JDBC connection url For example `jdbc:h2:~/test` should be changed to `sniffer:jdbc:h2:mem:` The Sniffy JDBC driver class name is `io.sniffy.MockDriver`

 HTML injection is configured in `web.xml` file:
 ```xml